barnrang/Trainable-Embedding-QML/README.md

 # Trainable-Embedding-QML
-Implementation of Quantum Random Access Coding (QRAC) and Trainable Embedding (TE)
+Implementation of Quantum Random Access Coding (QRAC) and Trainable Embedding (TE) based on our preprinted paper [here](https://arxiv.org/abs/2106.09415)

 # Run experiment
 To run the experiment provided in the paper, please take a look at `configs/expriment_config.yaml`.